Nodragem/Blog/content/post/gamedev/02_PBR_Blender_to_Unity/index.md

 ## Next Steps

 Now that the different colours of the plane are contained in a texture, it will be more complicated to change its colour :sweat_smile: but worry not, the problem can be solved with a custom shader, and it is easy to implement with the Graph Shader.
-See you next week!
+See you around!